 Everything you need to know about UML (in as few as 170 pages) if you don't want to commit suicide reading one of the deadly boring masterpieces on the subject by Booch, Rumbaugh and Jacobson.
 It can be consider a sort of survival kit in the bureaucratic jungle of OO hype.
 Possibly the only book worth reading on UML.

 Erich Gamma, Richard Helm, Ralph Johnson and John Vlissides

 "Design Patterns Elements of Reusable Object-Oriented Software".

-Pattern is the new buzzword among today's software developers.
+Pattern has been for a while The Buzzword software developers.
 This is the book that started the fashion.
 It's not a complete new idea: pattern is to OOP as algorithm is to procedural programming.
 Clear with a good introduction.
 You need a basic knowledge of OOD/OOP.

 "Pattern Hatching Design Patterns Applied".

 I would have preferred that the few patterns explained in this book made their way into Design Patterns.
 The deeper insight of other GoF patterns is interesting at least as a mind stretcher (but I prefer A Little Java in this respect).
 The bickering between the GoF members on this or that subtle detail of certain patterns is not exactly thrilling.

 While not a bad book, for that price I was expecting better ideas, not just a collection of papers and e-mails.

 Object-Oriented Programming in Common LISP: A Programmers Guide to the Common Lisp Object System

 "What is Software Engineering?"